johsteffens/tbman/README.md

 * Reduced fragmentation of system memory.
 * Easy monitoring of total memory usage. *(E.g. for leak detection)*
 * Optional communicaton of actually granted amounts. *(Useful for dynamic arrays)*
 * Platform independence: Tbman adheres to the c11-standard.
-It can be build on all platforms supporting the [build requirements](#anchor_build_requirements) below.
+It can be build on any platform satisfying the [build requirements](#anchor_build_requirements) below.
+It has been tested on Intel and ARM platforms.

 ## How to use it
 **Quick evaluation**: